 5. Not Enough Visuals

-Using a template should simplify things and speed up your writing process, even if it’s your first time creating a how-to guide—no need to feel overwhelmed starting from scratch.
+Using a template should simplify and speed up your writing process, even if it’s your first time creating a how-to guide.
 Just put the above model in place, and you’ll do fine.

 Our creations in your inbox, weekly.